mkpaz/aboutfx/README.md

 # AboutFX

-An *unofficial GitHub repo* that sum up everything about the JavaFX project state on a single page.
+An *unofficial GitHub repo* that sums up everything about the JavaFX project state on a single page.

 - 🏠 [About the Project](#about-the-project)
 - 📚 [Docs and Tutorials](#docs-and-tutorials)